Starting a Business in Hanover

 3. Contact the local planning commission, township and/or borough.
 Research zoning ordinances, which differ among townships and boroughs.
 Talk to the zoning officer and get a copy of the ordinance, zoning map, and any other pertinent information.
 Meet with the appropriate groups and/or apply with the planning commission before opening for business.
 Find a complete listing of local municipalities and contact information here.

 4. Secure financing and do some financial planning.
-After meeting with SCORE or the SBDC, you may have created a plan to include funding sources.
+After meeting with SBDC, you may have created a plan to include funding sources.
 Find contact information for Hanover-area financial resources here.

 5. Register with the appropriate authorities.
 Register with the PA Department of Revenue, and register for an Employer Identification Number (EIN) through the IRS.
 If you will have employees, register with the PA Department of Labor and Industry at Online Business Registration Interview, find out about worker’s compensation, get tax information on withholding taxes, and get information on hiring independent contractors.
 Register or reserve your federal trademark/servicemark, copyrights, apply for patent if you will be marketing an invention, and order any required notices of your intent to do business in the community by advertising the fictitious name.